nus-cs2103-AY2021S2/tp/docs/developerGuide/feature/Autocomplete.md

 #### Implementation
 * Syntax for Autocomplete: `{edit | eedit} INDEX [PREFIXES...]` + <kbd>TAB</kbd>
+* See User Guide for list of available prefixes for each command.
 * The user is expected to keypress the <kbd>TAB</kbd> key after typing the command in order to activate the autocomplete feature.

 Given below is an example usage scenario and how `Autocomplete` will work.